dynamsoft-docs/barcode-reader-docs/programming/python/api-reference/BarcodeReader/constructor-and-destructor.md

 ### __del__()

-Default destructor of a `BarcodeReader` object.
+The default destructor of a `BarcodeReader` object.

 ```python
 reader = BarcodeReader()